 - Literature of the dark ages

 - Medieval writers

-The textbooks contains all of the needed readings for the course.
-The activity books include directions written to the student, directions written to the teacher, and all the questions to be answered.
+The textbooks contain all of the needed readings for the course.
+The activity books include directions written to the student, directions are written to the teacher, and all the questions to be answered.
 You need both to complete the course.